dxlabskku/SABER/README.md

 TBD

 ## Dataset
 The dataset is collected from climate change-related tweets with the query hashtags.
-Overall, 70,412 climate change tweets were collected. <br>
-The dataset contains the tweet texts for climate change believers and deniers in Twitter.
+The dataset contains 70,412 tweet texts for climate change believers and deniers in Twitter.

 ## Reference
 TBD